OnlyFrancisco98/OOP_Project/Competencies/GenericCompetencies.md

 - **Independent Learning**:
 Investigates and applies new tools or concepts on their own initiative.

+- **Collaborative Work**:
-Collaborative Work: Cooperates with others (if applicable) to integrate ideas and improve the project.
+Cooperates with others (if applicable) to integrate ideas and improve the project.